josh-frank/josh-frank/README.md

 ## Hi there

-I'm a designer and producer who loves to code.
-I'm currently a rails developer at [an election research firm](https://www.decisiondeskhq.com/) in Washington, D.C.

 I’m passionate about political strategy, probability games, creativity tools, attractive design, vector graphics, tinkering, head-scratching and problem-solving.
 My 5+ years experience in visual communication and project management has served individuals, Fortune 500 businesses and organizations of every size.

 ## Reach me: